AxolotlClient/AxolotlClient-API/docs/tcp/v1/clientToServer/0x14_get_blocked.md

-# Friends List | Client to Server
+# Get Blocked | Client to Server

-## ID 0x03
+## ID 0x14

-Sent by client to server to request friends list.
-Server will respond with [Friends List | Server to Client](../serverToClient/0x03_friends_list.md).
+Sent by client to server to request blocked users.
+Server will respond with [Get Blocked | Server to Client](../serverToClient/0x14_get_blocked.md).

 <table>
     <thead>